10 Reasons for Honors Nursing

 – Jenny Fei, change of major, premed, Class of 2014

-- "Being an honors student in the nursing program adds a fun flair to an already top notch program.
-I'd say the best part about being in the Honors Program is the relationships I've developed with my professors.
-No doubt, being in the honors program makes you a step ahead in getting yourself to stand out in the UD nursing community!
+- “Being in the honors program makes you a step ahead in getting yourself to stand out in the UD nursing community.”

 – Brittany Drazich, Class of 2013

-- "The honors program within the school of nursing has allowed me to expound upon what I am learning in class.
-The extra projects, field experiences, and "hands-on" learning experiences have challenged me and pushed me to better understand the material and apply it practically!
+- “The extra projects, field experiences, and hands-on learning experiences challenged me and pushed me to better understand the material and apply it practically.”

 – Emily Holian, Class of 2013